 Security procedures will be enhanced using additional private and Police officers, enforcement of wrist band procedures, no favours allowed for entry, security posters at entrances, announcements made during the meet)

 Schools will line up near the on the Southern side of the Park (CSS side) under the direction of the Cadets, in the following order: 2014 Champion Schools, Charlestown Primary, followed by Elizabeth Pemberton (Division B Champion) and Schools in Alphabetical Order (Ivor Walters, Joycelyn Liburd, Maude Crosse Preparatory, St. James, St. Thomas’s, Violet O. J. Nicholls.
 Victor/Victrix and Class Champions from 2013 will lead the March Past.
 Schools should contact these athletes, if they have graduated to High School.
 They can wear the sweat suit top of their former schools.

 Ceremony will start promptly at 11 am and will be led by a Band.

 2. Teams will march around the track in an anti-clockwise direction.
 Athletes will March Past and salute the Patron and other VIP officials, who will be in their usual

 positions, on the Pavilion side of the track and then assemble in an orderly manner facing the John E. Howell pavilion for inspection, all under the general direction

 of the Cadets.
 The Team captains will be introduced to the Patron, Sponsors and other dignitaries.

 3. The March Past will not be judged.

-4. Athletes will retire to the Athletes area, after the inspection of teams, for the Remarks and other activities of the Opening Ceremony.
+4. Athletes will retire to the Athletes area, after the inspection of teams and receipt of Participation Medals, for the Remarks and other activities of the Opening Ceremony.
 Teams can commence

 warm-up during the remarks.